 - Do you temperament test the litter?
 If not, do you mind if I do so before selecting my puppy?

 The ideal situation would be to find a breeder who is dedicated to the good temperament of the breed as well as the dog’s conformation (the dog’s physical characteristics compared to the ideals for the breed), who guarantees the puppy’s health, and who is willing to let you temperament test the puppies (if he or she hasn’t done it) to ensure that you’re ending up with a healthy puppy whose personality matches your lifestyle.

-Temperament is the key word while you’re out there searching for your puppy.
+Temperament is the keyword while you’re out there searching for your puppy.
 Purebred puppies cost money.
-How much will depend on the breed and your location.
+How much will depend on the breed and your location?
 Ask a breeder if she stresses conformation or temperament in her breeding lines.
-Does she socialize the puppies?
+Does she socialize with the puppies?
 A well-bred and socialized pup will be more relaxed, less of a chewer, and more acceptable of everyday occurrences.
-Cost can range from $300-1,000.
+Cost can range from $300 to 1,000.